gpbl/isomorphic500/README.md

 ## To do

 * Not found / server error pages
-* Examples consuming a REST API
+* Examples consuming a REST API (maybe using [express-state](https://github.com/yahoo/express-state))
 * Examples for i18n
 * `gulp lint` and `gulp dist` tasks

 ## Credits

-The example app is borrowed from [react-router](https://github.com/rackt/react-router).
+The example app is inspired by the [react-router](https://github.com/rackt/react-router) examples.